OutForMilks/L-tim-C-que/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Report a bug or unexpected behavior when using the DB Poultry DBMS
+about: Report a bug or unexpected behavior when using the application
 title: ""
 labels: bug
 assignees: ''